 Families who get into foster care need to be more supportive of that child and understand that child.
 The child needs to feel like they are wanted.
 When they don’t feel that they are wanted, that causes problems.
 The kids start pushing people away and they build the wall so high that no one can get in.
 They are the only ones that can protect themselves.
 This is our only defense.

 The fear of letting someone hurt me again is too much to bear.
 We can never be loved again because my family gave me away.
 When one family doesn’t love me, then how can anyone else.
-We think that we can’t do anything, we can’t succeed, that we are castaways because we weren’t wanted by that first family.
-We don’t deserve love.
+We think that we can’t do anything.
+Also, we can’t succeed.
+Sadly, that we are castaways because we weren’t wanted by that first family.
+Honestly, I feel we don’t deserve love.